 This healthy black bean hummus dip is vegan and oil-free.
 It’s great for crackers, chips, or as a veggie dip!

-I absolutely love veggie dips.
+I absolutely love veggie dips (especially this dill pickle hummus).
 Chickpea hummus and ranch are classic, tasty options, but this black bean dip is also a fantastic choice!

 Easy to make

 I always prefer to make my own dips so I can ensure that they are made of whole food ingredients and are oil-free.
 I’ve yet to find a good oil-free dip at the store!

 Start by draining the can of beans and adding the beans to a food processor.

 Next, simply add all of the other ingredients to the food processor and blend until combined.

 I like this black bean hummus dip to be quite thick, but if you want it to be a bit thinner, just add some more water.